 After a more local shopping vibe just at the end of your nose, you wont be able to resist popping in to see the eclectic array of local fashion boutiques, tea shops, homewares, deli's, galleries, bookshops and art deco specialists.
 You are sure to pick up a little treasure to remember your visit.
 Wander the local shops of stunning Macleay Street the main road of Potts Point of head to the markets at the Fountain if you're here on a Sunday.

 6.00 pm: OMG It’s time to eat again.
-La Bomba followed by Apollo or Cho Cho San
+Et Al followed by Apollo, Cho Cho San or Fratelli Paradiso

-If you feel like spreading your eating time out over a few hours, start off at La Bomba (our local cafe just 3 doors up from our Challis property) or settle in at The Apollo and have a cocktail at the bar.
+If you feel like spreading your eating time out over a few hours, start off at Et al for an aperitif (one of our locals just up the stairs from our Springfield property) or settle in at The Apollo and have a cocktail at the bar.
 This place gets super busy and they don’t take bookings for less than 6 people so you need to get in nice and early.
 Order the Full Greek – it’s good value and transports your taste buds to Greece in a modern setting.
 Oh, and it’s just a few-minute-walk from any of our properties.

 If you’ve had enough European food for one day, head to the trendy Cho Cho San just across from Apollo for Japanese like you’ve never had it.

-Another daytake a seat at the famous and perennially changing Fratelli Paradiso – opposite Hotel Challis for a well earned Aperitif.
+Another day take a seat at the famous and perennially changing Fratelli Paradiso – for a well earned Aperitif.
 It’s blackboard specials are a go to, quickly eroding any doubts like “if it’s so special, why isn’t it on the menu?”
 At Fratelli, all the meals are special.
 It’s the perfect meal before an afternoon of relaxation as you gear up for the evening.

-9 pm: Drinks at Dulcies or the Roosevelt or "coming soon" to Llankelly Place the Kings Cross Distillery
+9 pm: Drinks at Dulcies or the Roosevelt or plenty to closer to home on Llankelly Place or on Kellett Street for the newest venues in the area.

 Drop into our friends for a bit of Misbehaving at Dulcies for some uniquely Australian made spirits and cocktails with Live Entertainment.
 We've partnered with Dulcie's to bring you a special taste of Australia - Try the Best of Australian Spirits Tasting Paddle or book in for their speciality Cocktail Making classes, both offered exclusively to our Sydney Lodges Guests.